Layers

 content.rejectedContainer flips from pendingrejected.id, projectId, rejectedAt, rejectedBy, reason

-post.scheduledScheduled post row created.scheduledPostId, containerId, scheduledFor
+post.scheduledScheduled post created.scheduledPostId, containerId, scheduledFor

 post.publishedScheduled post reaches published.scheduledPostId, containerId, externalId, externalUrl